decmaxn/azure-lab/free_tier.md

 Exit to command line (PowerShell), and run taskmgr, there are your resources.

 Let's have some fun, I installed Choco and Google chrome, then ```start chrome```!
 It is slow, but hey, it's free.

+# Free linux
+ Using [free for 12 monthes service](https://portal.azure.com/#view/Microsoft_Azure_Billing/FreeServicesBlade), I created a free Linux vm.
+Catpture the changes (not all necessary) and modified my ARM template - azure-linux-template.json.